samsquire/ideas4/README.md

 ```
 Since we're talking to a database and fetching the items for a record, it would obviously be more efficient to the join in the database.

+We could write a function that knows how to merge SQL statements for efficiency.

 ```
 select outer, inner from outer join inner on inner.outer_id = outer.id;